 Eligible Organizations

-1. Agency must be a 501(c)(3) nonprofit organization with a health and human service mission that is both located and provides services in Orange County, Florida.
+1. Agency must be a 501(c)(3) nonprofit organization with a health and human service mission that is both located and provides services in Orange County or Osceola County, Florida for their respective programs.

 2. Agency must be in operation for at least one (1) year.